 View additional information on Standards for Within-Provider Within Course Comparability of Internal Assessment.

-A new information document outlining TASC’s expectations regarding ‘packaging’, ‘bundling’ and ‘concurrent delivery’ of accredited courses is now available.
+A information document outlining TASC’s expectations regarding ‘packaging’, ‘bundling’ and ‘concurrent delivery’ of accredited courses is available.